saleor/saleor/docs/architecture/gdpr.rst

 -----------------------------------

-Make sure your Terms of Service or Privacy Policy properly communicate to your users how you are using their data.
+Make sure your Terms of Service or Privacy Policy properly communicate to your users who you are and how you are using their data.
 We recommend you ensure your policies are up to date and clear to your readers.